 - Call the nearest dealer and get a quote for a new Chevy key.
 You will need to provide your VIN.
 If you don’t know your Chevy VIN, open the driver’s door, and locate the vehicle sticker.
 Write down the 17 digit number.

 - Head to the dealer to order a new Chevrolet key.
 Make sure to bring your ID, vehicle registration, and title.

-- Pay for a new key and also a programming fee if it is required.
+- Pay for a new key and a programming fee if required.
 Certain Chevy keys can be programmed yourself without the need of the dealer.
-Older Chevy vehicles don't need the key to be programmed.
+Older Chevy vehicles don’t need the key to be programmed.

 This remote has a flip-out key.
 The key must be cut to match your current key.

-The remote must be programmed to your vehicle.
+The remote must be programmed into your vehicle.
 You can program it yourself, provided you already have one working key/remote.

 Replacement Chevy Key Fob Remote

 For many years Chevy vehicles came with a separate key and remote key fob.
 In the mid-2000s, Chevy came out with the flip key, but not all models were equipped with the flip key.

 If you have lost your Chevy key fob remote, you can order a new one from your dealer.
 Depending on your Chevy remote button configuration, it may cost anywhere from $80 to $375 for a new one.